agoering/spice-pinball/docs/scoreboard.md

 permalink: /docs/scoreboard/
 ---

-Now we will learn to display numbers on the score board.
+Now we will learn to display numbers on the scoreboard.

-The Scoreboard also uses shift registers, and has data, clock, and latch pins.
+The scoreboard also uses shift registers, and has data, clock, and latch pins.
 But we use a different class object (```Pb_dislay```) to talk to it.